atlassian-labs/lexicographic-keys/CONTRIBUTING.md

-# Contributing to Xencoding
+# Contributing to @lexicographic/keys

-Thank you for considering a contribution to Xencoding!
+Thank you for considering a contribution to `@lexicographic/keys`!
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes
 * Follow the existing style